Crozarts/PortfolioHW/README.md

 ### Feedback

-This assignment was very hard to complete and a lot of the Bootstrap elements i did not understand fully yet.
-However, the
+This assignment was very hard to complete and a lot of the Bootstrap elements I did not understand fully.
+However, Bootstraps website helped greatly while trying to figure it out.